Being of South Asian origin puts you in a high risk group

 What you eat and drink can effect your sexual health too.
 Look at our article: Best Food for Sex and Love for tips on what helps.

 Several herbs have been shown to improve sexual function.
 Ginkgo biloba increases blood flow to the penis, and Panax ginseng, oats, horny goat weed, maca and seroctin improve libido.
 Other non-herbal drugs are available such as Viagra and Cialis but these need to taken only after consultation with your doctor.

 Prostate cancer is a major health issue for men.
 Therefore, protecting your prostate from cancer is a practice that should be part of your healthy lifestyle.
 It’s estimated by experts that 80% of all cancers can be prevented by making healthy lifestyle choices.

 Therefore, what you eat is very important to maintain good prostate health.
 Avoid saturated and trans fats, which may fuel prostate cancer growth.
 Incorporate regular protective foods into your diet such as soy, green tea and tomatoes.

 Regular Medical Check-Ups

-Men in general are well known for not bothering with medical check-ups unless it becomes an emergency.
+Men, in general, are well known for not bothering with medical check-ups unless it becomes an emergency.
 British Asian men are no less in this mentality.
 Having a macho attitude and ignoring your health is not a good look.
 Having regular medical check-ups with your doctor are a very key aspect of good health.
-Many diseases are not caught in time due to apathy of not getting regularly checked.
+Many diseases are not caught in time due to the apathy of not getting regularly checked.

 Especially, for men over 35, it is important to see your doctor for important checks ups such as for cholesterol, diabetes, weight gain or loss, prostate and general well-being.
 Find out more from your doctor about how you can improve your health.
 Even if you are slim and look healthy, it does not mean you should not have a regular check up.